yuckiymouse/behavioral_cloning/writeup_report.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn how to get back to the center.
+These images show what a recovery looks like starting from the edge of left / right side :

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would decrese the tendency of the counterclockwise because the couse is a couterclockwise loop.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+Input images are normalized and centered in the lambda layer in a model.
+Then, I cropped images to contain useful information in pixels.
+70 row pixels from the top of the image and 20 row pixels from the bottom of the image are cut off.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 30% of the data into a validation set in the part of `model.fit`.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 2.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.